adamemersonbell/norwin2010/_posts/2019-1-7-What-is-this.md

 -Adam

+***
 ¹Insofar as anything posted on the internet can be "tangible".

 ²Probably I will have a full write up at some point trying to explore my thoughts on this since I immediately started rambling on the topic.

-³Which means I should probably figure out my needs.
+³Which means I should probably figure out what the hell I actually want to do with this site.